-- 3. that there is not enough data to determine whether or not the device will be effective at treating the patient's condition. - 10.
-The IRB should confirm that the HUD is not being used as part of a research or clinical investigation designed to collect data to support a FDA premarket approval application. - 11.
+- 1. that the device is a Humanitarian Use Device - 2. that the FDA has determined the device is safe to use - 3. that there is not enough data to determine whether or not the device will be effective at treating the patient's condition. - 11.
+The IRB should specifically ask for a statement from the local user that the HUD is not being used as part of a research or clinical investigation designed to collect data to support an FDA premarket approval application - 12.
 If the HUD is being used for research purposes, the policies and procedures for research submissions shall apply.

-V. OFF-LABEL USE OF A HUMANITARIAN USE DEVICE
+V. OFF-LABEL USE OF AN HUMANITARIAN USE DEVICE

 - A. HUDs may be used off-label for treatment purposes, just as any FDA approved device may be used off-label for non-research, treatment only purposes.
 Some HUD manufacturers request that the IRB be notified of off-label uses.
 In such a situation, the physician shall, within 5 days after the use of the device, provide written notification to the chairman of the IRB of such use.
 This is done via IRBNet, using the form "HUD Off-Label Use Form".
-Such written notification shall include the study ID/medical record number of the patient involved, the date on which the device was used, and the reason for the use. - B. When the device is used off label: - 1.
-Call Device company and receive approval to use the device off label if required by the company - 2.
-Inform the patient or legally authorized representative of the off-label use. - 3.
-Notify the IRB with in five working days of the off label use if required by manufacturer.
+Such written notification shall include the study ID/medical record number of the patient involved, the date on which the device was used, and the reason for the use. - B. When the device is used off label: